-Rubric 12: Providing Feedback to Guide Learning
+Rubric 12: Providing Feedback to Guide Further Learning

-What type of feedback does the candidate provide to the focus students?
+What type of feedback does the candidate provide to focus students?

 Level 1 Level 2 Level 3 Level 4 Level 5 Feedback is unrelated to the learning objectives OR is developmentally inappropriate.
 OR Feedback contains significant content inaccuracies.
 OR No feedback is provided to one or more focus students.
 Feedback is general and addresses needs AND/OR strengths related to the learning objectives.
-Feedback is specific and addresses either needs OR strengths related to the learning objectives .
+Feedback is specific and addresses either needs OR strengths related to the learning objectives.
 Feedback is specific and addresses both strengths AND needs related to the learning objectives.
 Level 4 plus: Feedback for one or more focus students provides a strategy to address an individual learning need OR makes connections to prior learning or experience to improve learning.

 The Guiding Question addresses the evidence of feedback provided to the focus students.
 Feedback may be written on the three student work samples or provided in a video/audio format.
-The feedback should identify what students are doing well and what needs to improve in relation to the learning objectives.
+The feedback should identify what the focus students are doing well and what needs to improve in relation to the learning objectives.

-- Significant content inaccuracies16
+- Significant content inaccuracies15

-- For Rubric 12, significant content inaccuracies include content flaws in the feedback that are significant and systematic, and interfere with student learning.
+- For Rubric 12, significant content inaccuracies include content flaws (incorrect responses or support) in the feedback that are significant and systematic, and interfere with student learning.

 - Developmentally inappropriate feedback

-Assessment Commentary Prompt 1a, 2a-b
+Assessment Commentary Prompt 2a-b

-Evidence of feedback (written, audio/video)
+Evidence of written, audio, or video feedback

 Multiple Criteria N/A for this rubric AUTOMATIC 1 One or more content errors in the feedback that will mislead student(s) in significant ways No evidence of feedback for one or more focus students Preponderance of Evidence You must apply the preponderance of evidence rule when the focus students receive varying types of feedback.
-For example, when the candidate provides feedback on both strengths and needs for 2 out of the 3 focus students, this example would be scored at a Level 4 according to the preponderance of evidence rule.
+For example, when the candidate provides feedback on both strengths and needs for 2 out of the 3 focus students, this example would be scored at a level 4 according to the preponderance of evidence rule.

 The feedback identifies specific strengths OR needs for improvement.
 At Level 3, the candidate MUST provide the focus students with qualitative feedback about their performance that is aligned with the learning objectives.
-Specific feedback includes such things as pointing to successful use of a strategy, naming errors and identifying where they occur, acknowledging student reasoning and processing skills, suggesting information that would help improve the quality of work, identifying new areas of focus for the student in light of what s/he has already mastered.
-Checkmarks, points deducted, grades, or scores do not meet Level 3, even when they distinguish errors from correct responses.
+Specific feedback includes such things as pointing to successful use of a strategy, pointing to and naming errors, suggesting information that would make a good response to a question.

-16 Links to terms from the Middle Childhood English Language Arts Glossary are included for quick access to the definitions.
+15 Links to terms from the Elementary Literacy Glossary are included for quick access to the definitions.
 To navigate to the glossary definition, click the hyperlinked word(s).
 To navigate back to the page origin, use the "Previous View" command (or ALT+Left Arrow).